 DLL allocates memory for the AMI_parameters_out string and writes to it name-value pairs of dependent parameters.

 EDA tool sets/adjusts analog model parameters if their values are returned by DLL in AMI_parameters_out.

-EDA tool characterizes analog channel impulse responses.

-EDA tool calls AMI_Init and passes the AMI_parameters_out pointer to DLL.
+EDA tool calls AMI_Resolve_Close to release the memory allocated by the DLL in AMI_Resolve.

-DLL free the memory of AMI_parameters_out.
-If AMI_Init needs to return any parameter value, DLL must reallocate memory for AMI_parameters_out.

-EDA tool finishes the rest of the simulation.
+EDA tool characterizes analog channel impulse responses and finishes the rest of the simulation.

 The new API provides model vendors infinite scalability, extensibility and flexibility to implement dependency relations.
 It also conceals the dependency formula.
 It allows any complex dependency relation.
 A few examples are listed below.